jacobRidenour/ProgWiki/C/COMPILATION_C.md

 endif
 ```

-It's *probably easier* to use a build system generator for any complex or long-lived projects relative to writing portable Makefiles.
+It's *probably easier* to use a build system generator for any complex or long-lived projects relative to writing your own portable Makefiles.

+// TODO
 // parallel execution -j#  (blank for all cores)
 // note first rule is default if none specified; can explicitly set one with .DEFAULT_GOAL

-// wildcard, patsubst, curdir, notdir
 // include $(OBJ_DIR)/src_rules.mk
 // include $(OBJ_DIR)/lib_rules.mk
 // -> offer logical separation
+// TODO: separate debug/release builds
+// TODO: make install

 ### Template Makefile